FociSolutions/Orbital-Docs/_pages/docs/request-match-rules/headersrules.md

 ![Header Request Match - Request](../../../assets/images/request-match-rules/addingheadermatchrule.png)

-We have added the key value pair of `Content-Type` and `application/json` with the rule of `Equals`.
-This rule will check request headers to ensure they have the correct key and value.
+We have added the key value pair of `Content-Type` and `application/json` with the rule type of `Equals`.
+This rule will check request headers to ensure they match.

 Once a key and a value of the request have been added, you will need to also add a response.
-The response includes the status code, an optional header and the body of the response.
+The response includes the status code, an optional header, and the body of the response.
+The following image shows the response to use:

-#### Response being populated

 ![Header Request Match - Response](../../../assets/images/request-match-rules/addingheadermatchruleresponse.png)

-In the response section, the status code is a `200` and we added a body.
+In the response section, set the status code to `200`.

-Now click "Save" to save the scenario and head back to the main Scenario Overview page.
+Click "Save" to save the scenario and return to the Scenario Overview page.